Background pattern

 • Feeling tired or weak

-• Reactions at the injection site or nearby, such as skin redness, itching, swelling, pain, bruising, rash, or bleeding
+• Reactions at the injection site or near it, such as redness of the skin, itching, swelling, pain, bruising, rash or bleeding

 • Low platelet count (cells that help blood clot; thrombocytopenia)